pudly/schmopera-hugo/content/articles/tat.md

 The site-specific piece was performed in the West Dulwich mid-century home of London architect Angus Shepherd which created the perfect setting for this wonderfully and meticulously crafted piece.
 Featuring three trios and a solo dancer, each trio was made up of a singer, a western stringed instrument, and a traditional Japanese instrument, namely; Shakuhachi (bamboo flute), Sho (mouth organ), and Shumedaiko (percussion).

->The world intimacy comes to mind when describing both pieces.
+>The word "intimacy" comes to mind when describing both pieces.

 Each trio was set up in a different room of the house, but the design was such that sound easily carried over multiple floors and through open windows.
 The trios performed simultaneously but with music that was independent of each other's.
 Often, one trio would swell to a _forte_ while the other faded to silence.
 The instruments would weave seamlessly in and out of each other, directing the narrative to different rooms of the house.
 The audience were free to walk from room to room as and when we wanted, creating our own perspective on this story told from multiple angles.